Get,

 By Dr Smita Barode +2 more

 “One banana a day can keep my endorphins awake”.
-A banana (Musa sp.) or Kela is an elongated, yellow fruit which is actually a berry.
+A banana (Musa sp.) or Kela is an elongated, yellow fruit that is actually a berry.
 They belong to the Musaceae family and include varieties like Musa acuminata, Musa balbisiana, etc. They evolved in the tropical regions of Southern Asia and are now cultivated worldwide.
 In India, they are the most cultivated crop after mangoes and are extensively produced in Maharashtra and Tamil Nadu.
 Although raw bananas need to be cooked, ripe bananas are enjoyed as it is.
 It is a very popular food due to its high nutritional value and low price.
 There are enumerable health benefits of bananas; let us continue to explore this much-loved fruit.1

 I often suggest the use of bananas in maintaining skin health.
 Banana is a rich source of various vitamins and minerals like manganese that might help in improving collagen levels.
 Bananas might help with skin issues like wrinkles, dryness, and acne.